 Lennar has still not made the repair.
 There is a concern that mold has developed in the area between the garage ceiling and the upstairs office/retreat and/or potentially in the walls.
 Here are some of the pictures:

 Here is a video showing water intrusion happening in the garage caused by improperly installed flashing during construction.
 Lennar has admitted the flashing was done incorrectly after a roof inspection but has still not made the repair.

-Here is the history on this issue that’s gone on for 4.5 years.
+Here is the history on this issue that’s gone on since 2013.

 Here’s the summary from all of construction issues I keep in a spreadsheet.

 *Note: For simplicity, the Lennar and WCI Communities names here are used interchangeably as Lennar took over WCI in February of 2017.

 There is water damage at the top of the garage exhibited by cracking in drywall and the finish.
 There is paint chipping away at the garage wall.
 This condition has recently worsened.
 One corner looks to be bowed in and there also appears to be water intrusion on the breezeway side.
 Mr. Fannin demands that WCI repair this issue immediately.
 There are concerns that the water intrusion could affect structural elements in this area.

 Original response to the garage roof leak and water damage Joel Fedora